 Below are some possible contenders for you to consider in making a final selection.

-Another ball from the Callaway stable is the Callaway Hex Tour Soft that provides an even softer feel around the greens than the HEX Control Golf ball.
+Another ball from the Callaway stable is the Callaway Hex Tour Soft which provides an even softer feel around the greens than the HEX Control Golf ball.

-This ball is more suited to golfers with a slower swing speed requiring less spin off the tee.
+This ball suits golfers with a slower swing speed requiring less spin off the tee.

-It produces sufficient spin and feel on and around the greens to keep most golfers satisfied.
+It produces sufficient spin and feel on and around the greens to satisfy most golfers.

 Srixon golf balls have grown in popularity, and they offer a wide range of golf balls ranging from the Value category to Premium Tour golf balls.

 The Srixon Soft Feel is a 2-piece ball with a reactive gradient growth core for higher speed off the tee.
 The low compression rating of 60 makes it ideal for golfers with slower swing speeds of around 70+ miles per hour.

 A soft feel off the clubface around the green is made possible by using a thin ionomer cover with 344 Speed dimples.

 This is an ideal alternative for golfers with a slower swing speed looking for distance without sacrificing feel.